AxisCommunications/acap-runtime/README.md

 ### Installation

-Both variants of ACAP runtime, the native ACAP application and the containerized version, are available as pre-built images on [Docker Hub][docker-hub-acap-runtime].
+Both variants of ACAP Runtime, the native ACAP application and the containerized version, are available as pre-built images on [Docker Hub][docker-hub-acap-runtime].
-These images are the recommended way to install and use ACAP runtime.
+These images are the recommended way to install and use ACAP Runtime.

 #### Native ACAP application